agude/agude.github.io/_books/surface_detail.md

 a pro-hell mole on the anti-hell side.

-In previous {{ this_series }} books, I sometimes felt a slight detachment from the characters and settings, like I'm watching them from a distance.
+In previous {{ this_series }} books, I sometimes felt a slight detachment from the characters and settings, like I was watching them from a distance.
 For reasons I can't fully explain, {{ this_book }} pulled me in completely.

-{{ this_book }} reminded me of several other books: the hacking-as-battle scenes echo The Detective's Tale in {{ hyperion }}, the virtual hells recall the Shrike and its tree of pain, and the many battles involving Vatueil are similar the soldier traveling through time to fight the Shrike over and over.
+{{ this_book }} reminded me of several other books: the hacking-as-battle scenes echo The Detective's Tale in {{ hyperion }}, the virtual hells recall the Shrike and its tree of pain, and the many battles involving Vatueil are similar to the soldier traveling through time to fight the Shrike over and over.
 Y'breq's quantum entanglement transfer brought to mind how the Bobs create new versions in {{ bob1 }}. {{ banks }} notes that the galaxy's dead outnumber the living, which parallels {{ so2001 }}'s line: "Behind every man now alive stand thirty ghosts, for that is the ratio by which the dead outnumber the living."
 The virtual hells themselves are reminiscent of the Star Trek: Deep Space Nine episode <cite class="tv-show-title">Hard Time</cite>, where Chief O'Brien suffers PTSD after receiving memories of a 20-year imprisonment. {{ blindsight }} has both a virtual afterlife and also explores the themes of minds and consciousness.

 It's bittersweet to move on to {{ c10 }}, the final Culture book.
 Before I do, I'm reading {{ grand_melee }}, the fifth book in the {{ war_horses }} series, which was just released.